MarsIfeanyi/LoopStudio-Website/README.md

 # LoopStudio Website

-This is the Responsive Landing page of the Loop-Studio website from Frontend Mentor Challenge.
+This is the Responsive Landing page of the Loop-Studio website from the [Frontend Mentor Challenge](https://www.frontendmentor.io/challenges/loopstudios-landing-page-N88J5Onjw)

 I designed this Responsive landing page using HTML, CSS, TailwindCSS and JavaScript